-- includes an online classroom platform to receive guidance from the instructor throughout the course
+- includes an online classroom platform to engage with instructors and fellow students throughout the course

 We’ll cover a wide breadth of topics with the goal of giving you a foundation of naturalist skills and knowledge on which you can build.
 Learn how to identify butterflies by family, insects by order, birds, mammal skulls and tracks, and more.
 From landscape processes to lichen we will look at specific details and how each part contributes to the greater ecology.

 Knowledgeable guest instructors include Missoula College instructor and botanist Greg Peters, botanist and author Peter Lesica, MNHC communications coordinator Allison De Jong, U.S. Forest Service fuels technician Geoff Farinholt, MNHC teaching naturalists Jenah Mead and Ser Anderson, and conservation director Luke Lamar with Swan Valley Connections.

 View the course syllabus (some elements may be subject to change).